 Playlist of Indian Music Documentation Video Examples

 We have also compiled and shared other types of data collections related to music and science.
-These comes from our empirical research projects, where we tend to release the full data in either Harvard Dataverse or in UK Data ReShare, depending on the particular requirements of the funder and the type of data.
+These comes from our empirical research projects, where we tend to release the full data in either Harvard Dataverse, UK Data ReShare, or Open Science Framework, depending on the particular requirements of the funder and the type of data.

 Here is the list of shared data from our group